 3 Mistakes First-Time Carnival Planners Should Avoid!

 Stressed about planning your first upcoming carnival, and have NO idea where to begin?
 Carnival Savers is here to help you out!
-Follow these 3 fast tips for an excellent starting point in planning your first carnival event.
+An excellent starting point in planning your first carnival event is to learn to avoid three common mistakes, listed below.
+Sometimes, knowing what not to do is as helpful as knowing what to do!

-When planning a carnival - it is really like planning a big party.
-First-time carnival planners need to have a general idea about how many people are attending their carnival the same way you have a general idea of how many folks are coming to a party you are planning.
+Planning a carnival is similar to planning a massive party.
+First-time carnival planners need to have a general idea of how many people are attending their carnival, the same way you have a general idea of how many folks are coming to a party you are planning.

-The easiest way to accomplish this is to have a presale of carnival, raffle and food tickets.
+The easiest way to have an idea of the number of attendees is to have a pre-sale of carnival, raffle and food tickets.
 This is a nearly-guaranteed number of carnival attendees and is an excellent place to start "guess-timating" the amount of attendees you'll have!

-Also, don't forget one of the best way to encourage families to buy tickets early is to offer a discount or a sale!
+Also, don't forget one of the best ways to encourage families to buy tickets early is to offer a discount or a sale!

-For example, discounts many school carnivals will offer will be tickets 10 tickets for $5 before the carnival and 8 tickets for $5 at the door of your festival.
+For example, discounts many school carnivals offer are 10 tickets for $5 before the carnival and 8 tickets for $5 at the door of your festival.
 Or, for food discounts ideas, you can offer a free drink ticket or cookie ticket with every meal ticket bought before the day of your event.

 This means to have a few carnival games in which the amount of top prizes is a guaranteed number.
 Having a guaranteed number of your more expensive prizes like stuffed animals makes your job easier (as the carnival planner).
 Why?
 It's less expensive to purchase a set number of top prizes and know that you will not run out during your event!